yurivin/iroha/iroha_substrate/README.md

 #### Run precompiled binaries

-You can run the precompiled binaries for the bridge including the bridge tester.
+You can run the precompiled binaries for the bridge including the bridge tester and DEX tests.

 ```bash
 ./iroha_substrate/substrate-iroha-bridge-node/scripts/docker_run_precompiled.sh